MarcoSchaefer/slides-onion/slides/infrastructure.md

 Note: A Repository is a pattern for a collection of domain objects.
 It’s responsible for dealing with the persistence (such as a database), and acts like a collection of domain objects.
-Usually, each domain aggregate that need to be persisted will have its own repository, so you could have a repository for Position, another for Operation, and so on.
+Usually, each domain aggregate that need to be persisted will have its own repository, so you could have a repository for Users, another for Rides, and so on.
 Notice that in Onion Architecture, the database is just a infrastructure detail.
 The rest of your code shouldn’t worry if you are storing your data in a database, in a file, or just in memory.